 Lecture attendance is critical to students' learning in this unit.
 The lectures provide a general overview of the topics, highlighting the important concepts and techniques.
 Examples that are critical to the core themes of the course and reference to real-life examples are also discussed in the lectures to assist students in the application of the conceptual frameworks.
 Lecture notes will be made available on iLearn prior to the lectures.
-The lectures will also be available via Echo360 Active Learning Platform on iLearn by the end of each lecture.
+The lectures will also be live streamed via Echo360 Active Learning Platform on iLearn.

 Tutorials constitute a critical learning experience of this unit, including a highly student-centred discussion of answers to pre-tutorial homework questions, and additional in-class exercises.
 The active participation in tutorials will assist students in developing problem-solving, and critical, analytical, and integrative thinking skills.
 Before attending the tutorial, students should have: (1) undertaken the required readings outlined in Unit Schedule; (2) attended or listened to the lecture; (3) completed the homework questions outlined in Unit Schedule; and (4) read and printed off the relevant Case Study chapter to bring to class, along with a hard copy of other materials (lecture slides, textbook, extra readings…) in order to attempt the in-class exercises.
 Students must attend their registered tutorial to earn marks towards tutorial assignments, group research report and class test.

 The timetable for ACCG301 classes can be found on the University web site at: http://www.timetables.mq.edu.au/